juntao/arenztopia/content/news/Issue 14.md

 ## Sports
 by Sam-Louis Alrocaet

-Calvin Hedmerr, the head coach of the New Rome Bulldogs, who tested positive for COVID last week (See [Issue 13](https://www.arenztopia.com/news/issue-13/)) died at New Rome Hospital on Monday following an extremely rapid decline.
+Calvin Hedmerr, the head coach of the New Rome Bulldogs, who tested positive for COVID last week (See [Issue 13](https://www.arenztopia.com/news/issue-13/), Sports section) died at New Rome Hospital on Monday following an extremely rapid decline.

 ## Arts
 by Owen Miyazoi

+On Tuesday, local photographer Thomas Gessbegere (See [Issue 3](https://www.arenztopia.com/news/issue-3/), Arts section) released a new seiries of photos of the descendants of Arenztopian Incans.
+The powerful and moving pictures are slated to go on display at OCAM in February.

 ## The Political Politician: the weekly politics column
 by Tony Yuan

-The Political Politician is a news column that will run until New Year's Day, and it will cover the Arenztopian Elections.

-As campaigning starts up a little bit, Tony Yuan and Ellidy J. have announced their intentions to run for Vice President.
-They represent the Science and Ethics parties, respectively.
-They are both running against each other and against independent incumbent Kassie K. Both Tony and Ellidy are also running for Mayor.
-James O. is expected to officially announce his intention for running for Senator next week.
+According to polls by Olb University, many people in Olb City favor Tony Yuan for Vice President, but Ellidy J. for Mayor.
+In overall polls of Arenztopia in general, Tony is favored for both positions that he is running for; but for the position of Mayor, he only has a .5% lead over Ellidy.

 ## Coronavirus Report
 by Owen Miyazoi

-Cases and deaths are still declining, with 867 confirmed cases and 53 deaths.
-The Arenztopian Officer of Health, Johannes Peterson, asked to have 15,000 doses of the new, promising Pfizer COVID-19 vaccine, and the doses are supposed to be delivered in early January 2021.
+Cases and deaths are still steadily declining, with 831 cases so far.
+Deaths are lower, with 45 deaths.

-## Feature: Jack Ma
+## Feature: Fred G
 by Tony Yuan

 We interviewed Jack Ma, the richest person in China and the owner of Ant Group, which is a subsidiary of his company Alibaba.
 Ant Group has announced its intentions to start a massive, 626 billion Arenzo IPO sometime next week.